 Lanes dedicated to bike traffic have a high cost-benefit ratio, research has found.
 In addition, the lanes provide multiple benefits, including:

-At Meinhart, Smith, & Manning, PLLC, we are proponents of dedicated — and preferably protected — bicycle lanes.
+At Meinhart, Smith, & Manning, PLLC, our Louisville personal injury lawyers are proponents of dedicated — and preferably protected — bicycle lanes.
 In addition to the many advantages listed above, bike lanes also provide two significant benefits to all residents regardless of whether they choose to travel by bike.

 The addition of bike lanes stimulates the economy, experts say.
 In fact, research has found that bike lanes actually may increase sales for businesses they pass by.